Document Guide

 Original passport with at least 6 months validity from application date.

-National-level police clearance from your country of citizenship.
+Original national-level police clearance from your country of residence or citizenship.

 4 recent passport-sized photos on white background.